Best Snacks for Athletes Between Games

 Dehydration can negatively impact sports performance and increase the risk of heat illnesses (1).
 Therefore, it is important for athletes to make rehydrating between games a top priority.

 During activity, athletes sweat in order to remove heat from their bodies.
 When athletes sweat, they lose both fluid and electrolytes.
 The main electrolyte lost in sweat is sodium.
-Therefore, when focusing on rehydrating between games, it is important to consume both fluid and sodium (1).

 Hydrate Between Games